ammarthegoat09/Hackintosh-PixelbookGo/README.md

 # Hackintosh-PixelbookGo
 A simple, beginner friendly, guide to install macOS onto your Pixelbook Go as well as a Pixelbook.

-# Credits
-This repository was made with [@olm3ca](https://github.com/olm3ca)'s testing as well as [@Interstellar750](https://github.com/Interstellar750)'s EFI folder.
-Please give these two as much support as possible, this repository would not have been made without them.

 # Prerequisites
 (1. A Pixelbook or Pixelbook Go (Duh!).